Lasting Power of Attorney (LPA) Certificate Issuer Singapore

 What is a Lasting Power of Attorney (LPA) in Singapore?

-A Donee can be given authority to handle two main areas: personal welfare and
+A donee may be granted authority over two key areas: personal welfare and property and

 Benefits of an LPA